Cacti/documentation/Debugging.md

 Pay attention to custom scripts.
 It is required, that external commands called from there are in the `$PATH` of the cactiuser running the poller.
-It is therefor recommended to provide `/full/path/to/external/command`
+It is therefore recommended to provide `/full/path/to/external/command`

 User "criggie" reported an issue with running smartctl.
 It was complaining "you are not root" so a quick `chmod +s` on the script fixed that problem.